thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-12-prompt-engineering.md

 By crafting effective prompts, teams can guide LLMs to perform complex tasks, replicate domain expertise, or generate structured outputs reliably.
 Whether you're developing internal tools, customer-facing applications, or automated agents, prompt engineering provides the bridge between generic model behavior and business-specific intelligence.

+This post introduces core prompting techniques, illustrates when and how to use them, and explores how automation and evaluation tools are reshaping prompt engineering into a scalable system.
+You'll walk away with both a conceptual understanding and practical strategies for making LLMs more useful, accurate, and aligned with your objectives.

 ## 🎯 What is Prompt Engineering?

 Prompt engineering is the practice of designing inputs that guide a language model's behavior—without altering its internal parameters.
 It’s foundational to building reliable, performant LLM-powered applications, especially when retraining or fine-tuning is not feasible due to cost, latency, or access constraints.